-What Tim suffered was an aneurism due to a dissected ascending aorta.
+What Tim suffered was an aneurysm due to a dissected ascending aorta.
 This means an inner layer of the large blood vessel on the heart tears, resulting in chest pain, shortness of breath and loss of consciousness.

 Tim was thankfully able to reach his phone and call 911 for help.
 A later CT scan at the hospital revealed the tear, and surgery to repair it was necessary immediately.
 However, there were no guarantees.
-Tim’s aneurism was leaking, and if it were to have entirely ruptured, the only place he could have survived was on the operating table.
+Tim’s aneurysm was leaking, and if it were to have entirely ruptured, the only place he could have survived was on the operating table.

 As the snow poured down outside, a surgical team poured into the operating room at 2 a.m. to save Tim’s life.
 Nearly six hours later, the team finished surgery, having replaced both his aortic valve and another section of the aorta.

 While the surgery itself was a treacherous ordeal, it wasn’t until during the recovery process that Tim realized how low the odds truly were.
 He even recalls the surgeon telling him and his wife that there was “no medical explanation for his survival.”
 In short, medical experts believed that it was nothing short of a miracle.
-His surgeon even calls him “the miracle man” and his home care nurse couldn’t believe his outcome—telling Tim in all of her 7 years working in the emergency department he arrived at she’d never seen anyone survive an aortic dissection like he had.
+His surgeon even calls him “the miracle man” and his home care nurse couldn’t believe his outcome—telling Tim in all of her 7 years working in the emergency department he arrived at she’d never seen anyone survive an aortic aneurysm dissection like he had.